Anton Webern: Visiting conducting career

 Webern conducted nine concerts as a BBC Symphony visiting conductor (1929–1936).
-A talkie on his first London visit inspired him to ask Steuermann about writing film music, and Steuermann wrote his relatives in the film industry, Salka Viertel and Berthold Viertel, for their suggestions.
-For the BBC, Webern selected then little-known Mahler (including both nocturnes from the Symphony No. 7 in 1934).
+A talkie on his first visit inspired him to ask Steuermann about writing film music (Steuermann wrote his relatives in the film industry, Salka Viertel and Berthold Viertel, for their suggestions).
+He led then little known Mahler, including both nocturnes from the Symphony No. 7 in 1934.
 He insisted on rehearsing at the piano with vocalists and was criticized for coaching musical phrasing.